Docterpanzen/Teaching_Factory_IoT/README.md

 The Teaching Factory project is an IoT (Internet of Things) initiative aimed at facilitating data processing, storage, and visualization for industrial applications.
 This project includes a series of Python scripts designed to handle various aspects of data management, including time conversion, database operations, MQTT communication, and data visualization.
 The project also features a planned Streamlit web application to provide an interactive interface for data visualization.

 ### Components:
-- *Time Conversion*: Scripts to convert time formats between Unix timestamps and readable date strings..
+- *Time Conversion*: Scripts to convert time formats between Unix timestamps and readable date strings.
-- *Database Management*: Scripts to create database schemas, manage connections, and handle data insertion.
+- *Database Management*: Scripts to create database schemas and manage data insertion.
-- *MQTT Communication*: Scripts to subscribe to MQTT topics and process incoming messages.
+- *MQTT Communication*: Scripts to subscribe to MQTT topics and save incoming messages to the database.
-- *Data Storage*: Scripts to save data into CSV files for further analysis.
+- *Data Storage*: Scripts to save database tables into CSV files for further analysis.
-- *User Interface*: Command-line interface for user interaction.
+- *User Interface*: Command-line interface to facilitate user interactions.
-- *Data Visualization*: Scripts to plot and visualize data using matplotlib.
+- *Data Visualization*: Scripts to plot and visualize data using Plotly.

 The project is designed with modularity and scalability in mind, making it easy to integrate additional features and functionalities in the future.
 The development process involved utilizing various Python libraries and tools to ensure robust and efficient data handling.